 4. Pretty And Dainty Eggshell Planter Ideas

-Not only eggshells make great seed-starting pots, they also make nice planters for ornamental plants.
+Not only do eggshells make great seed-starting pots, but they also make nice planters for ornamental plants.
 Our favorite mini plants like cacti and succulents will feel at home in these equally cute planters.

 Face Emoji Eggshell Planters